datatrail-jhu/00_intro/manuscript/02_account_setup.md

 D) All of the above.

 {choose-answers: 4}
-?
-Which of these is NOT an appropriate username?
+?2 Which of these is NOT an appropriate username?

 C) BigDaddy17
+C) YerMama29
+C) YouSmell17
+C) Stupid5
 o) JaneDoe
 o) Faith_Allen
 o) Kareem.Smith